redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 # Installing the Red Hat OpenShift AI Operator

+These are the detailed steps that accompany the CHECKLIST.md all in one doc.

 Login to cluster via terminal
 `oc login <openshift_cluster_url> -u <admin_username> -p <password>`